Dog Sledding & Skijoring in Cook County

 These family events encourage all abilities to enter skijoring events:

-Dog Days of Winter Fun is a free event and includes sled dog derbies, skijoring, snowman competition, a bonfire and yummy snacks.
+Dog Days of Winter is sponsored by Go Dog North Shore and Trail Center Lodge on the Gunflint Trail, and includes sled dog derbies, skijoring races, snowman competition, a bonfire and yummy snacks.
+All welcome (but please leave your non-competing pets at home).

 Don’t just visit Cook County.
 Experience it like a pro with the hottest deals in the state.
 We’ve worked with our local vendors, artisans and owners to curate the best prices and most unique packages for our out-of-town visitors.
 Check out our hot deals today.